Skip to main content

 Forest County, WisconsinOligotrophic

-On the LakeGrade rubric, Silver Lake pulls an A: clarity at 42.7 ft and 12 µg/L of phosphorus put it in the top bracket for Wisconsin.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+On the LakeGrade rubric, Silver Lake pulls an A: clarity at 13.0 ft and 12 µg/L of phosphorus put it in the top bracket for Wisconsin.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Trophically, Silver Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
-The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
+The lake bottoms out at 20 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 The lake's 317 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Within Forest County's 35 graded waters, Silver Lake sits at rank 1, near the top of the local distribution.
+Within Forest County's 34 graded waters, Silver Lake sits at rank 8, near the top of the local distribution.

 Eurasian watermilfoil has been documented at Silver Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
-The fishery includes walleye alongside the lake's other 6 documented species — a notable draw for Wisconsin anglers.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
+The fishery includes walleye among the lake's 6 documented species — a notable draw for Wisconsin anglers.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-29.
 Grade methodology: LakeGrade methodology.